scipy.signal.

 \[x[n]=\frac{\sum_{t}x_{t}[n]w[n-tH]}{\sum_{t}w^{2}[n-tH]}\]

-The NOLA constraint ensures that every normalization term that appears in the denomimator of the OLA reconstruction equation is nonzero.
+The NOLA constraint ensures that every normalization term that appears in the denominator of the OLA reconstruction equation is nonzero.
 Whether a choice of window, nperseg, and noverlap satisfy this constraint can be tested with check_NOLA.

-New in version 0.19.0.
+Added in version 0.19.0.

 References